Chicken Wild Rice Soup

 - Herbs – A bay leaf, plus fresh thyme and parsley perfectly flavor the soup.
 You could also use dried thyme and parsley.

-- Shredded chicken – Either roast or grill some chicken breasts, or use chicken leftovers.
-We also love to use leftover turkey after Thanksgiving.
-Smoked turkey is especially wonderful in this soup, a favorite at our house!
+- Shredded chicken – Either roast or grill some chicken breasts, or use leftover cooked chicken.
+Wild rice soup is also a great way to use up leftover Thanksgiving turkey.
+Smoked or grilled turkey is especially wonderful in this soup, a favorite at our house!

 - Lemon juice – Freshly squeezed lemon juice is added right at the end to give a little brightness!